Xavier-IV/soulgotchi.my/README.md

 ## Dhikr Mechanic

-SoulGatchi features a special dhikr system that encourages repeated recitation:
+SoulGotchi features a special dhikr system that encourages repeated recitation:

 - Each type of dhikr provides different benefits:
   - **Subhanallah** (Glory be to Allah): Primarily increases spirituality